8r14z/coding-interview-prep/source/algorithms/README.md

 - Spatial locality: If a particular storage location is referenced at a particular time, then it is likely that nearby memory locations will be referenced in the near future.

 Heapsort is a stable sort with O(nlogn) but it has big constant factor based on the randomness of picking items to swap.
 It makes the operating hard to predict what memory location that u should jump to next.
 But anyway this is minor

+#### Rolling hash function
+To compute hash of based on existing hash value.
+Used for Rabin-Karp searching :)